ionic-team/getting-started-iv-vue/README.md

 1. Press "Restore Session Data"
 1. Note that you are asked to unlock the vault

 Clearly the vault was locked.
 Our flag is wrong because we are just setting it to `false` on startup, and the `onLock` event handler is not running on startup.
 We need a way to detect the current lock status on startup (or any other time that we may want to know it programmatically).
 The `Vault` API gives us that via the `isLocked()` method.
-Add the following line of code immediately after the `onLock` and `onUnlock` event handlers in our `useVault.ts` file.
+Add the following line of code immediately after the `onLock` and `onUnlock` event handlers in our `vault.ts` file.

 ```TypeScript
 vault.isLocked().then(x => (vaultIsLocked.value = x));